OpenBB-finance/OpenBB/website/content/terminal/guides/advanced/api-keys.md

 | walert     | Whale Alert                              | https://docs.whale-alert.io/                                                       |

 ## How to obtain the API Key from each source
 This section covers all API keys listed above and include detailed instructions how to obtain each API key.
+By clicking on each name, the section will expand and instructions are provided.

 <details>
   <summary>AlphaVantage</summary>